 Biggest challenge: “Having the freedom to find my ‘true purpose’ or being lit up by the day-to-day at work.”

 What is necessary to experience freedom?
-I’ve seen that it requires making yourself right (not wrong), following your own authentic values and beliefs, and building strong boundaries to protect yourself from what others will tell you is right for you or try to force on you.
-And it takes forging your own path in life and work, despite the challenges and the nay-sayers.
-It requires BOLDNESS and courage to make yourself your own highest authority on life and work, and that’s no easy thing today.
-Sadly, most of us aren’t taught or trained (particularly women) how to stand up powerfully for what we want and believe in, and to go after it with undying passion and commitment.
+I’ve seen that it requires making yourself right, not wrong — honoring your authentic values and beliefs, and building strong boundaries to protect yourself from what others tell you is right for you or try to impose on you.
+It also takes courage to forge your own path in life and work, despite the challenges and the naysayers.

 #4: Peace

-We long for peace, desperately.
-Peace from noise, chatter, pressure, responsibilities.
-We also want peace from the pain and thumping inside our own heads – the conflicts and strain we inflict on ourselves every minute to be better, stronger, smarter (prettier, thinner, better parents, _______ [you fill in the blank]).
+We long for peace — peace from noise, chatter, pressure, and endless responsibilities.
+We also long for peace from the painful narratives inside our own heads — the conflicts, self-judgment, and strain we place on ourselves to be better, stronger, smarter, more successful, more attractive, more capable, and more “together.”

 #5: Joy